benfrain/postcss-extract-to-file/README.md

 **NOTE 2: I intend to port this to TypeScript or Babel shortly for better backwards compatibility in older Node versions.
 Presently, you'll need to use a modern NODE version (I'm rocking v4.2.6 at time of writing)**

 ## Overview
-The plugin takes 3 options: remaining, extracted and extractors.
+The plugin takes 3 options: `remaining`, `extracted` and `extractors`.
 It processes your CSS, matches relevant rules (that you set in "extractors") and extracts them to the "extracted" file location.
 Rules that haven't matched are written to the "remaining" file location.
+Your existing file (the one that had both extracted and remaining in) continues to it's original location.
 That's it!

 **It is recommended that this plugin is used just before or just after your minifier (e.g. [cssnano](http://cssnano.co))**

 ## Options
-### remaining
+#### remaining
 This is the location you want the rules that haven't matched to be written to.

-### extracted
+#### extracted
 This is the location you want the rules that have matched to be written to.

-### extractors
+#### extractors
 This is an object of possible strings (e.g. CSS selectors) that, should they be present in a rule will cause them to be extracted.

 ## Example configuration